 - Your risk tolerance – how comfortable you are with market volatility

-- How much you can afford – how much disposable income you have
+- How much you can afford – how much extra money you can put towards investing

 The reason I’m not giving you a flat “Invest 15% of your income” is because it really depends on your goals.